 I suppose you may be curious about what my beliefs are.
 After all, if you are going to take the time to visit me here and read my ramblings, you will probably want to know that up front.
 I know I do when I first come across the writings of someone new to me.

 It’s not complicated.
 Although, in the past, I made it very complicated.
-Before Graduate School, my beliefs were black & white – no gray areas to confuse things.
-Thank you very much.
-Aquinas challenged every belief, every dogma, every “truth” I adhered to as a Catholic Christian.
-After all, it seemed to be my responsibility to be sure every heathen I encountered knew full well they were destined for hell.
+Before Graduate School, my beliefs were black & white – no gray areas to confuse things…thank you very much.
+Graduate School challenged every belief, every dogma, every “truth” I adhered to as a Catholic Christian.
+After all, up to that point, it seemed to be my responsibility to be sure every heathen I encountered knew full well they were destined for hell.
 Not to gloat, of course, but to try to save their sorry selves!
 Well, someone had to!
 Needless to say, God was not happy with me.

-Then, it followed, that I could stop worrying about a beautiful soul such as Mohandas Gandhi being in hell because he wasn’t Catholic, and I could strive to emulate him without fear of angering God because he only loved Christians, specifically Catholics.
+The most important things my three years at Aquinas taught me were: First of all, that God is more mystery than we would like to believe.
+Secondly, that I could stop worrying about a beautiful soul such as Mohandas Gandhi being in hell because he wasn’t Catholic and I could strive to emulate him without fear of angering God because he only loved Christians, specifically Catholics.
 Whew, what a relief!
+And, most incredible to my own wretched soul (even that was a revelation!), I was a beloved sinner!
+Beloved by grace, forgiven by mercy, and called to new life.

 People have quit asking me, but when I was studying theology, friends and family members would ask me some pretty deep questions.
 They were surprised when my reply was either, “Well, this is what I believe _________.
 And follow it by, “Now, that’s just my opinion.
 What did you pay for that opinion?
 That’s right – NOTHING.
 Therefore, it is worth nothing.
 You’re welcome.”
 Or, my favorite response continues to be, “I have no idea.”